Raymond-Cox/react-boilerplate/README.md

 A template to start React projects using Parcel as the bundler.

+## Getting Started

+Click the green "Use this template" button in the top of this repo.
+Create a new repository.

+Afterwards clone the repo to your local machine.
+Then run `npm install`, followed by `npm run start`.

+Check the scripts in `package.json` for further options.

 ## Toolchains

 includes the following toolchains setup and configured: